 Because Allison used a midwife at the Minnesota Birth Center and gave birth there, her total cost with insurance was $2,900.
 That amount covered all prenatal visits and the use of the facility for giving birth.
-Without insurance, the birth center would cost a total of $12,227.93 for prenatal and newborn care.

 While Allison paid about $2,000 less than I did, she said that the midwives poured her a sitz bath with herbs to help the healing process after the baby was born.
 She took a bath while her husband and baby napped nearby.
 And all told, she spent only four hours at the center after the birth before leaving for the comfort of her home.

 For low-risk pregnancies and births, a birthing center is a great alternative to a hospital or home birth.

 The 345 certified birthing centers in the U.S. are run by midwives.
 They are freestanding facilities where individuals can go to give birth without going directly to a hospital.

 Robyn Pool, the founder of PUSH Midwifery & Birth Center, says that many expectant parents think they must “go somewhere” to give birth, and they choose a birthing center which is neither home nor hospital.
 There is no difference in care between giving birth at home or at a birthing center.